email discomfort

 My tool bag is incomplete when I don't have it.

-or don't publish their email address.
+or don't publish their email address - a valuable tool is missing.

 EMAIL